mgoltzsche/k8storagex/README.md

 ## Roadmap

 Node local cache synchronization:
-* Make `local-path-provisioner` support privileged helper pod.
+* Make `rancher/local-path-provisioner` support privileged helper pod.
-* Prepare separate binary/container image to be used as `local-path-provisioner` helper.
-* Mark/lock a single `PersistentVolume` per cache name and node as master for that cache name.
-* Make `local-path-provisioner` pass through PVC/SC/Volume annotations to helper pod as env vars.
+* Make `rancher/local-path-provisioner` pass through PVC/SC/Volume annotations to helper pod as env vars.
+* Prepare separate container image to be used as `local-path-provisioner` helper.
+* Support `PersistentVolumeClaim` annotation to specify the cache name.
-* Support `PersistentVolumeClaim` annotation to allow writing a cache name after volume deletion.
+* Support `PersistentVolumeClaim` annotation to allow publication/reusage as shared cache after volume deletion.
-* When a `PersistentVolume` that is cache name master is deleted atomically apply its contents to the shared cache name (merge upper and lower dir in a separate directory or use existing container/storage tooling from the start? - lower dir contents copied as hardlinks, upper dir contents moved to new dir while deleting existing hardlinks, pointing to new directory as new cache master).

 Distributed cache synchronization:
+* Mark/lock a single `PersistentVolume` per cache name and node as master for that cache name (for push afterwards).
-* On every creation of a master `PersistentVolume` pull the cache name's latest image from the docker registry (impacts build duration but only for the cache delta - to avoid that pods could have affinity to a group of nodes and/or be sticky to a particular node using preferred nodeAffinity on a project basis).
+* On every creation of a (master) `PersistentVolume` pull the cache name's latest image from the docker registry (impacts build duration but only for the delta layers - to avoid that pods could have affinity to a group of nodes and/or be sticky to a particular node using preferred nodeAffinity on a project basis).
-* When writing the node-locally shared cache name after master volume deletion build a new image from it and push it to the registry (doesn't impact build duration since it happens after the pod has been terminated).
+* When writing the node-locally shared cache name after master volume deletion push the resulting image to the registry
+  (doesn't impact build duration since it happens after the pod has been terminated).

 Quota constraint support:
 * Optionally manage each cache name within a separate, mounted raw image file of a given size.